Vulvar Cancer: Staging and Treatment

 • Vulvar reconstruction: If you have had a lot of skin removed from the vulva, you may need skin grafts from another part of the body to cover the wound.
 A skilled plastic/reconstructive surgeon will do this surgery if needed.

-• Pelvic exenteration: This surgery is a complete radical vulvectomy, removal of pelvic lymph nodes, and the removal of one of the following: the lower colon, rectum, bladder, cervix, uterus, and vagina.
+• Pelvic exenteration: This surgery is a complete radical vulvectomy, removal of pelvic lymph nodes, and the removal of at least one of the following: the lower colon, rectum, bladder, cervix, uterus, and vagina.
 What is removed depends on where the cancer is.
 Talk with your surgeon about what will be removed during your surgery.

 Radiation